 Even though I ride in my garage… alone… looking the part keeps me motivated and coming back for more.
 For fun, affordable Peloton apparel, check out Fabletics!
 Use my referral link for a major discount on your first outfit.
 (If you’re in France, my referral link for the French site is here.)
 Peloton clothing makes the ride that much better.
 Or maybe it’s all in my head. 😉

 Are you a Peloton Digital subscriber?
-Are you in the market for a Peloton bike alternative?
-If you drink the Kool-Aid, who are the best Peloton instructors, in your opinion?
+Are you in the market for a Peloton alternative?

 Disclosure: I have no affiliation of any kind with Peloton and was not compensated by them for this post.
-I happily pay my monthly Peloton app subscription cost and just wanted to share my Peloton alternative.
+I happily pay my monthly Peloton app subscription cost and just wanted to share my Peloton alternative bike info.